noir-lang/noir/docs/docs/developers/local-devnet.md

 Do this by appending the appropriate info for your bridge to the "bridgeConfigs" array in [config.json](https://github.com/AztecProtocol/dev-rel/blob/main/falafel-runtime-config.json) and sending it as a PATCH request to http://localhost:8081/runtime-config.
 You will need to set a couple of headers in the request for this to work: `server-auth-token`: `!changeme#` and `Content-Type`: `application/json`.

-For the AddressRegistry, it might looks like
+For the ExampleBridge, it might looks like

 ```json
 {